EarthLink: MindSpring merger and other acquisitions

 On February 4, 2000, the company, then based in Pasadena, California, merged with Atlanta-founded MindSpring, making it the second-largest ISP in the U.S., after AOL.
 Later that year, the company launched EarthLink Biz DSL service.
 EarthLink also acquired OneMain.com, a large, rural ISP, and Rural Connections in 2001.

 In 2001, EarthLink partnered with DirecPC to offer a two-way satellite Internet service.
 The company also introduced a fixed-IP DSL service for the SOHO business market.

 On June 10, 2002, EarthLink acquired PeoplePC, a low-priced dial-up ISP.

 EarthLink launched a VoIP phone service for broadband users called Unlimited Voice in April 2003.
 The company also released several free tools for its members to block spam, viruses, and spyware.

 New ventures

-New ventures during the mid 2000s included:
+New ventures during the mid 2000s include: